pork apples and onions in a slightly sweet cider sauce served

-PORK CHOPS APPLES AND ONIONS
+PORK APPLES AND ONIONS

 In an easy homemade cider sauce